solana-labs/solana/docs/src/running-validator/validator-start.md

 ### Linux
 #### Automatic
-The solana repo includes a daemon to adjust system settings to optimize performance (namely by increasing the OS UDP buffer limits, and scheduling PoH with realtime policy).
+The solana repo includes a daemon to adjust system settings to optimize performance (namely by increasing the OS UDP buffer and file mapping limits).

 The daemon (`solana-sys-tuner`) is included in the solana binary release.
 Restart it, *before* restarting your validator, after each software upgrade to ensure that